Those Who Wish Me Dead

 To my surprise it does work better than I had expected while still being pretty generic as a whole.
 Jolie is a strong lead and does a good job here bringing this stoic and tough character to the forefront.
 Her emotional struggles coupled with her fearless attitude makes for ones those 90s style action characters we have seen a dozen times, but are still fun to watch.
 While it takes place in the forest surrounded by a raging fire, the films plot and characters really reminded me of Stallone’s flick Cliffhanger.
 This isn’t a bad thing as I dig that movie, but it just lacked the originality I was hoping we were going to get.

 In the end this film does entertain and offers up exactly what it hoped to but might get lost in the shuffle of all the others like it.
-Decide for yourself and check out Those Who Wish Me Dead in theaters now and HBO MAX from Warner Bros.
+Decide for yourself and check out Those Who Wish Me Dead available now on Blu-ray and DVD from Warner Bros.